 CMS continues to make enhancements to the HPMS HOS module to increase functionality and improve overall usability.
 When accessing the HOS module under “Quality and Performance,” HPMS users will note two choices under “Survey Responses” in the navigation menu.
 From the first choice, “Star Ratings Validation,” MAOs may select the Star Ratings Measures report to review their HOS Star Ratings results from the HOS Baseline and Performance Measurement reports and to review their MAO’s Star Ratings data during the plan preview periods.
 The results include the functional health measures and the HEDIS Effectiveness of Care measures for the selected cohorts of data (Cohort 13 and future cohorts).
 Users may also select the Improving or Maintaining Physical Health (PCS) report and the Improving or Maintaining Mental Health (MCS) report.
 The corresponding information for the two functional health measures is displayed for all completed cohorts beginning with Cohort 1.
 The second choice “Aggregate Score Analysis” provides a table review of percentages for four physical health and two mental health measures from the HOS Performance Measurement report.
-Note that due to changes in the survey questions between baseline and follow up, the old and new methods for calculating the Percent Reporting Depressive Symptoms do not allow for comparison of the measures for Cohorts 14-15.
+Note that due to changes in the survey questions between baseline and follow up, the old and new methods for calculating the Percent Reporting Depressive Symptoms do not allow for comparison between the baseline and follow up measures for Cohorts 14-15.
 Beginning with the Cohort 16 results, the calculations of the Percent Reporting Depressive Symptoms at baseline and follow up were based on the same questions and algorithms and are therefore comparable.

 The 2018 Medicare Part C Star Ratings will be used by CMS as the basis for quality bonus payments in the MA program in the 2019 quality bonus payment year.
 For the 2019 quality bonus payments, two HOS data sets will be used to obtain the measures.
 The HOS 2014-2016 Cohort 17 Merged Baseline and Follow Up data set will be used for the two functional health measures, and the combined HOS 2016 Cohort 19 Baseline and 2016 Cohort 17 Follow Up data set will be used for the three 2016 HEDIS Effectiveness of Care measures (see yellow highlighted text in the Timeline Table below).